About the founder

 Career in brief

-ACG is deliberately one engineer.
+ACG runs lean and agile.
 Federal contracting often sells you a team of four where one person does the work and three sit in meetings.
-The practice exists to skip that markup — charge honestly, deliver directly.
+The practice exists to skip that markup: charge honestly, deliver directly.
 For engagements that legitimately need more hands, I bring in trusted peer contractors on a per-engagement basis, and they get paid directly, not through an agency layer.

-This model doesn't scale to unlimited engagements, and that's the point.
-I take on a small number of concurrent clients where deep technical ownership matters more than headcount.
-If an engagement genuinely outgrows one engineer, standing up and leading a team isn't new — I built the SRE function at Liveoak and led platform teams at DocuSign and Indigo Tech.
-"Solo by default" is a choice, not a ceiling.
-But if you need a forty-person delivery team from day one, ACG isn't the fit — and I'll tell you that directly.
+Lean by design means deep ownership, not limited capacity.
+I take on a small number of concurrent clients where technical ownership matters more than headcount, and I bring in trusted peer contractors when an engagement genuinely needs more hands.
+Standing up and leading a team isn't new territory: I built the SRE function at Liveoak and led platform teams at DocuSign and Indigo Tech.
+Lean is the default, not the ceiling.
+If you need a forty-person delivery team from day one, ACG isn't the fit, and I'll tell you that directly.

 How to reach me